A top dermatologist shares how to stamp out reoccurring breakouts once and for all.

-Acne likes to rear its head at the worse times.
-And while it’s frustrating enough to be dealing with acne on the daily, it’s even worse when those suckers keep showing up in the same exact spot!
-I always tend to break out around my nose in the same place over and over again and it seems like no matter what I do, acne always likes to show up there.
+I always tend to break out around my nose in the same place over and over again and it seems like no matter what I do, they always come right back.

 To break down why you keep getting pimples in the same place, we reached out to Joshua Zeichner, dermatologist and director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.

 Trying to pick or squeeze these bumps can actually lead to more damage.
-“If there is damage or scarring to an oil gland or follicle, it may interfere with proper flow of oil out of the gland to the skin’s surface,” says Zeichner.
+“If there is damage or scarring to an oil gland or follicle, it may interfere with proper flow of oil out of the gland to the skin’s surface,” says Dr. Zeichner.
 “This blockage can lead to a recurring pimple.”
-So attempting to squeeze your pimples may be satisfying, and believe me, I’m guilty, but it’s not worth the potential damage it can incur.

-Another reason why you should avoid squeezing your pimples is because when you squeeze your bumps, you may not be getting all of that blockage out.
+Another reason why you should avoid squeezing any kind of pimple is because when you squeeze your bumps, you may not be getting all of that blockage out.
 This leaves bacteria behind, which can cause that spot to become inflamed again.
 It can also spread bacteria to adjacent locations, making it seem like the same pimple has resurfaced when it’s actually a new one.

-Nevertheless, it’s best to keep those hands off of your bumps in order to effectively get rid of them for good.
 If you’re super prone to picking, try using the Cosrx Acne Pimple Master Patch.
-These handy patches are like Band-Aids for your pimples that protect them from your wandering hands!
+These handy patches are like Band-Aids for your pimples that protect from your wandering hands!
 They help by breaking down excess dirt, sebum, and any extra gunk overnight, reducing the pimple in the size by morning.
-They’re also really great at not only keeping your hands out, but also any other bacteria that can cause your pimples to worsen.

-Cystic acne is the most severe form of acne, which makes it the hardest to treat, but Zeichner suggests staying ahead of the game and treating it at the first sign of inflammation.
+Cystic acne can be the hardest form to treat, but Dr. Zeichner suggests staying ahead of the game and treating it at the first sign of inflammation.
 “At the first symptom, apply a combination of benzoyl peroxide, salicylic acid, and a cortisone cream,” he says.
 This combination is a multi-purpose attack against acne.
-“Benzoyl peroxide kills acne-causing bacteria, salicylic acid exfoliates dead cells and dries the pimple out, and the hydrocortisone reduces inflammation,” says Zeichner.
+“Benzoyl peroxide kills acne-causing bacteria, salicylic acid exfoliates dead cells and dries the pimple out, and the hydrocortisone reduces inflammation,” he says.

-Benzoyl peroxide is an extremely effective acne treatment but can be really sensitizing for some.
-If so, stick with lower percentage formulations that are gentler on the skin.
-To exfoliate the dead skin cells, the Dr. Oracle A-Thera Tea Tree Peeling Sticks are a really convenient and an easy-to-use option to spot treat those bumps.
+The Dr. Oracle A-Thera Tea Tree Peeling Sticks are a really convenient and an easy-to-use option to spot treat those bumps as well.
 They’re essentially giant cotton swabs pre-soaked in a solution that contains AHAs and BHAs, effective chemical exfoliators that will slough off dead skin cells and help clear your pores.